Damienlee69/agregarr-docs/docs/faq/index.md

 **What is Agregarr?**

 A Plex Collections Manager that automatically creates and syncs collections from sources like Trakt, IMDb, TMDb, and more.
+It also allows full control of visibility and order on the Plex Home screen, helping you create a more dynamic feel much like streaming services.

 **Is it free?**